Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 10-20-22 - Memory.md

 The linker will produce an image but it will have addresses ranging from $0$ to the max size of our program $M$ .

+> Under dynamic linking, a module is loaded only when a process actually calls the module.

 ### Runtime of this Program
 Notice the third graphic when loaded into memory will not work.
 For example, the `st 120` will not work since we can't be sure we own that area in memory.